ajsharp/bldr/README.md

 Bldr is a minimalist templating DSL that provides a simple syntax for generating json documents from ruby objects.
-Bldr supports Sinatra and Rails 3.2 (3.0 and 3.1 may work, but have not been tested).
+Bldr supports Sinatra and Rails 3.2.

-With bldr you can generate both simple and complex json documents:
+Bldr enables to quickly generate json documents from ruby with a simple and intuitive DSL.

 ```ruby
 # app/views/posts/index.json.bldr